jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 # The background

 I've been looking for a great nD volume viewer in Python for the better part of a decade.
-I started working on the segmentation of 3D electron microscopy (EM) volumes at the Janelia [Farm] Research Campus in 2009.
+In 2009, I joined Mitya Chklovskii's lab and the FlyEM team at the Janelia [Farm] Research Campus to work on the segmentation of 3D electron microscopy (EM) volumes.
 I started out in Matlab, but moved to Python pretty quickly and it was a very smooth transition (highly recommended! ;).
 Looking at my data was always annoying though.
 I was either looking at single 2D slices using `matplotlib.pyplot.imshow`, or saving the